 Felicia has worked with organizations such as the Sacramento Commission on the Status of Women and Girls (event held at the Sacramento History Museum), UC Davis Extension, Red Rover (event held at the Adamson Art Gallery), The Yoga Seed Collective, PSI Makers, and more.
 She has been hired to facilitate art instruction for many private events, both in-person and virtually.
 She is the founding member of the Artists of Toastmasters, three online groups (for kiln formed glass, mixed media, and the Second Saturday in Natomas FB Group), and hosts Maker and Plein Air style events.
 She is the creator and volunteer organizer of Second Saturday in Natomas, and the volunteer curator of monthly shows held at the Just For Fun Art Gallery (where she keeps some work on permanent display).

-and work to benefit numerous non-profit and community-based organizations, including ongoing partnership and support of the Natomas Garden and Arts Collective.
-Her favorite collaboration to date has been an opportunity to work with a classroom full of 5th graders to create a tile mural honoring the life of Anne Frank for a wall facing their school's tolerance garden.
+and work to benefit numerous non-profit and community-based organizations such as the Natomas Garden and Arts Collective and the Sacramento Rainbow Chamber of Commerce.
+Her favorite collaboration to date has been an opportunity to work with a classroom full of 5th graders to create a tile mural honoring and depicting scenes from the life of Anne Frank for a wall facing their school's tolerance garden.

 "...Felicia Borges is more than an artist.
 She is an activist and contributor to much in our community." -N Magazine